ydsingh/alexa/guides/tips/when-a-user-confuses-you.md

 This approach could be used with the **AMAZON.FallbackIntent**, however you won't get a slot value in that case, so your message will be generic and should include guidance that can help point the customer in the right direction, for example:

-:loud_sound: Alexa: The Super Hero Game skill can't help you with that, but can play games related to super heroes.
+> **Alexa:** :loud_sound: _The Super Hero Game skill can't help you with that, but can play games related to super heroes.
 To learn more, ask for help.
-What can I do for you?
+What can I do for you?_